 The partners' or owners' share of Boxes 19A and 19B is included in their income tax returns in proportion to their share in the partnership or effective look-through interest in the LTC.

 If you have claimed an interest expense in Box 19B, at Box 19C tick the reason(s) for the interest expense claimed:

 - A Māori exempt company or not a residential land company - The interest limitation rules do not apply to non-close companies or groups if less than 50% of its total assets consist of residential property (excluding development property but including shares in other companies that exceed this 50% test) at all times during the income year.
 A close company that is a Māori authority, eligible to be a Māori authority, or wholly-owned by an entity that is a Māori authority or eligible to be one is an exempt Māori company if it passes this 50% test. - Certain schedule 15 exclusions or property not in NZ The interest limitation rules apply to land in New Zealand only.
-Schedule 15 of the Income Tax Act 2007 also allows you to claim interest for the following: - main home if a portion is used to earn income such as a flatting situation - business premises (for example, a villa now used as a dental clinic) except if the business premises is used for providing accommodation and it's not a person's main home - certain Māori land, papakāinga and kaumātua housing, and land transferred as part of settlement under Te Tiriti o Waitangi/Treaty of Waitangi - employee accommodation - student accommodation. - Loans drawn down prior to 27 March 2021 or interest incurred before 1 October 2021 - Interest incurred from 1 April 2021 to 30 September 2021 is fully deductible.
-From 1 October 2021, the ability to claim interest is being phased out for the following situations: - loans drawn down prior to 27 March 2021 - property acquired before 27 March 2021 but the loan for the settlement of the property was not drawn down until on or after 27 March 2021 - loans that relate to the purchase of a property acquired as a result of an offer made on or before 23
+Schedule 15 of the Income Tax Act 2007 also allows you to claim interest for the following: - main home if a portion is used to earn income such as a flatting situation - business premises (for example, a villa now used as a dental clinic) except if the business premises is used for providing accommodation and it's not a person's main home - certain Māori land, papakāinga and kaumātua housing, and land transferred as part of settlement under Te Tiriti o Waitangi/Treaty of Waitangi - employee accommodation - student accommodation.

-March 2021 and that offer was not able to be revoked or withdrawn before 27 March 2021.
+- Loans drawn down prior to 27 March 2021 When an exclusion or exemption does not apply, you can claim 50% of the interest incurred for the following situations: - loans drawn down prior to 27 March 2021 - property acquired before 27 March 2021 but the loan for the settlement of the property was not drawn down until on or after 27 March 2021 - loans that relate to the purchase of a property acquired as a result of an offer made on or before 23 March 2021 and that offer was not able to be revoked or withdrawn before 27 March 2021.

-In other situations where the property is acquired on or after 27 March 2021, interest cannot be claimed from 1 October 2021 onwards.
+In other situations where the property is acquired on or after 27 March 2021, interest cannot be claimed.